simsoll/frontend-second-assignment/handover/handover.md

 The front-end part of the website is build using the JavaScript framework AngularJS together with the CSS framework Bootstrap, both helping speeding up the development process on the SQUARES prototype.

 NodeJS is used as a simple back-end web server, where user information, square sets and artworks are stored.
 There is no real database behind the SQUARES prototype, as data is stored in back-end services, which are reset whenever the web server is restarted.
 However, having these back-end services simplified many of the application workflows as no data needs to be stored in the front-end - user information, square sets and artworks are just retrieved from the back-end using HTTP GET request whenever needed.

-Besides a standard CSS reset stylesheet the styling is developed using Sass.
+Besides a standard CSS reset style sheet the styling is developed using Sass.
 The Sass files are complied to CSS files using a Gulp task with a watch on all the Sass files recompiling when any changes are made to the Sass files.

 ## Frameworks